Barr asks US Attorney John Bash to review 'unmasking' before and after 2016 election, DOJ tells Fox News

 Republicans became highly suspicious of the number of unmasking requests made by the Obama administration concerning Flynn, and have questioned whether other Trump associates were singled out.

-The DOJ spokesperson also affirmed that the Washington D.C. appeals court has invited the DOJ to weigh in on the Flynn case, “and we will.”
+The DOJ spokesperson also affirmed that the D.C.
+Court of Appeals has invited the DOJ to weigh in on the Flynn case, "and we will."

-Kupec maintains that the DOJ has the ability to drop the case against Flynn-- President Trump's former National Security Adviser who pleaded guilty to lying to the FBI back 2017 about his Russian contacts-- and are weighing the possibility.

-“We have the prosecutorial discretion to make that decision.”
+Kupec maintained that the DOJ had the ability to drop the case against Flynn.
+"We have the prosecutorial discretion to make that decision."

 Fox News' Brooke Singman and Gillian Turner contributed to this report.